gbb/numpy-simple-select/README.md

 numpy-simple-select
 ===================

 This is a drop-in replacement for the 'select' function in numpy.
-It has been reimplemented to fix long-standing bugs, improve speed in a common use case and improve internal documentation.
-It does not support advanced broadcasting, but many people may not require that for their own use of select().
+It has been reimplemented to fix long-standing bugs, improve speed substantially in all use cases, and improve internal documentation.
+It now supports broadcasting.
+It also performs some extra validation of input.

 It is a follow-up to my posts in the numpy repository: